cloudspeech/houdini-talk/short-essay.md

 ### 3. Microfrontends

 The idea of Microfrontends is to embed apps inside plain old HTML pages.

 If you do it right, teams can then deploy and maintain those apps independent of your site releases, which is a huge win.

-But not all apps are alike, for example some need to navigate to a login page first for user authentication, then come back and start the app.
-Others are of the type where you want to wait till all the HTML is parsed, that is until DOM is loaded.
+But not all apps are alike.

+For example, some need to navigate to a login page first for user authentication.

+After login they come back and only _then_ start the app.

+Others are of the type where you want to wait till all the markup is parsed, that is until DOM is loaded.

-How can you model such microfrontend embedding in Enterprise HTML?
+How can you model such microfrontend embedding in HTML?

+Easy.

-Easy, step 1 again: wish yourself `<micro-frontend>`, which knows how to embed a microfrontend and start it.
+Step 1 again: wish yourself `<micro-frontend>`, which knows how to embed a microfrontend and start it.

 Step 2, add attributes.

-Use `type` to indicate which kind of microfrontend it is: `type="auth"` or `type="dom-loaded"` etc.
+Use `type` to indicate which kind of microfrontend it is:

+`type="auth"` for authentication first, or `type="dom-loaded"` and so on.

 Step 3, compose: